 Events taking place after 6:00 pm on weekdays or anytime on weekends cannot be scheduled until after class scheduling has been run for that quarter (e.g. mid July for Autumn and Winter quarters, early November for Spring, late January for Summer).

-Non-academic events are scheduled according to guidelines determined by the Committee on Public Events, which is sponsored by the President's Office and Stanford Events.
+Non-academic events are scheduled according to guidelines determined by the Committee on Public Events, which is sponsored by the President's Office and the Office of Special Events & Protocol.

 Food and/or drink are strictly prohibited in Registrar’s classrooms.